Text original

 The evaluation of the subject is continuous and is done through 4 elements:

 - Participation and attitude in the classroom: 10% (non-refundable).
-Test-type questionnaires at the end of each session on the contents worked on during the class.
+Multiple-choice questions at the end of each session on the content covered during class.

-- Follow-up of RNA-seq data analysis and visualization practices with R: 30% (non-recoverable).
+- Follow-up practices for analyzing and visualizing RNA-seq data with R: 15% (non-refundable).
 Questionnaires and small deliveries.

-- Data analysis project for RNA-seq experiments: 20% (recoverable).
-Recovery takes place during the school period.
+- Data analysis project for RNA-seq experiments: 25% (refundable).
+The recovery takes place during the school period.

-The make-up tests that a student takes cannot exceed 50% of the subject's grade.
+The make-up tests that a student takes cannot exceed 50% of the subject grade.

 Methodology

-Classes are taught face-to-face.
-Most of the sessions consist of a theoretical part and a practical part, in which omic data analysis exercises are also done with R or other programs.
+Classes are taught in a face-to-face format.
+Most sessions consist of a theoretical part and a practical part, in which exercises on omic data analysis with R or other programs are also carried out.

 Bibliography